ViewComponent/view_component/README.md

 #### Code Coverage

-Many common Ruby code coverage tools cannot properly handle coverage of views, making it difficult to audit how thorough tests are and leading missing coverage in test suites.
+Many common Ruby code coverage tools cannot properly handle coverage of views, making it difficult to audit how thorough tests are and leading to missing coverage in test suites.

 `ViewComponent` is at least partially compatible with code coverage tools, such as SimpleCov.